mschoettle/website/docs/blog/posts/2025/semantic-release-ssh-deploy-key.md

 The advantage of using a _deploy key_ is that it is tied to a specific repository whereas a user account might have access to more repositories.

 To use and set up a deploy key for a repository, follow [GitHub's instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys#set-up-deploy-keys).
+Ensure that the deploy key has write access to the repository.

 Then, add "Deploy Keys" to the bypass list and set this specific bypass permission to "Always allow".

-Now, to make use of this deploy key in your release workflow, you need to checkout the repository using the SSH private key.
+Now, to make use of this deploy key in your release workflow, you need to check out the repository using the SSH private key.
 Add the private key as an [actions secret on the repository](https://docs.github.com/en/actions/how-tos/write-workflows/choose-what-workflows-do/use-secrets#creating-secrets-for-a-repository).

 Then, update your workflow as follows: